 Paul Sommerfeld, Chair of TBEC Board

-Paul Sommerfeld has been involved with the Coalition ever since its beginning.
-In the early years he led on building up links between activists in Western Europe and those in the East.
-That led to the development of advocacy training initiatives.
-Dusting off his early career skills in facilitation and organisation development, Paul has become a lead trainer for TBEC helping to facilitate numerous TB advocacy workshops across Eastern Europe and Central Asia.
+Paul Sommerfeld has been Chair of TBEC since September 2019, having been involved with the Coalition since its creation.
+In his early years, he led on building links between activists in Western Europe and those in the East.
+Then, using his original career skills in facilitation, he led numerous advocacy and capacity-building workshops for TBEC across Eastern Europe and Central Asia.

-Paul has been deeply involved in global health action for almost 30 years – first in leprosy, then in TB, and also in influenza; with a focus on advocacy and community engagement.
+Paul has been deeply involved in global health for over 30 years – first leprosy, then TB, and also influenza; with a focus on community engagement, advocacy, and governance.

-He has held a series of UK public appointments – as Chair of a National Health Service operational Trust responsible for mental health services in a large part of West London, and as a lay member in organisations responsible for the professional regulation of judges, barristers, osteopaths, and pharmacists.
+He has had a long career in international not-for-profit organisations; and has also held several UK public appointments – Chair of a National Health Service trust for mental health services in two London boroughs, and as a lay member in the regulatory bodies for judges, barristers, osteopaths, and pharmacists.

 Jonathan Stillo, Co-Chair of TBEC Board

 Dr. Jonathan Stillo is an Assistant Professor at Wayne State University in Detroit, Michigan.
 He teaches medical anthropology and public health.
 He has been part of the leadership of TB Europe Coalition since 2012 and a member of the Global TB Community Advisory Board since 2013.
 He is currently the Coordinator of the WHO EURO/Wolfheze Patient-Centred TB Care Working Group.